 457 Arctic Council Secretariat (2017) EXPERT GROUP ON BLACK CARBON AND METHANE: SUMMARY OF PROGRESS AND RECOMMENDATIONS 2017, 7 ("Reduce black carbon emissions from new and legacy residential-scale biomass combustion appliances, while also adopting energy efficiency measures for homes that are primarily heated using biomass.
 Developing and deploying effective education and awareness campaigns to reduce operator error is essential to reducing emissions from all in-use heating appliances.
 Develop and, where possible, adopt a standardized testing protocol for black carbon emissions to ensure that new biomass combustion appliances are cleaner and more efficient.
 This can support the development of voluntary or regulatory performance and energy efficiency standards and incentive programs.
 Work with appliance manufacturers to ensure lower emitting and more efficient appliances are widely available and affordable.
-Incentivize replacement of older biomass combustion appliances.").
+Incentivize replacement of older biomass combustion appliances with cleaner and more efficient alternatives to reduce emissions from legacy heating appliances.").

-458 Arctic Council Secretariat (2017) EXPERT GROUP ON BLACK CARBON AND METHANE: SUMMARY OF PROGRESS AND RECOMMENDATIONS 2017, 8 ("Avoid methane emissions from solid waste through policies that encourage waste minimization (especially food waste), diversion and alternative treatment, and ban or incentivize the banning of landfilling organic waste.
+Arctic Council Secretariat (2017) EXPERT GROUP ON BLACK CARBON AND METHANE: SUMMARY OF PROGRESS AND RECOMMENDATIONS 2017, 8 ("Avoid methane emissions from solid waste through policies that encourage waste minimization (especially food waste), diversion and alternative treatment, and ban or incentivize the banning of landfilling organic waste.
 Adopt policies or regulations that incentivize or require landfill gas capture and control, as well as require or incentivize utilization of methane generated from landfills in order to drive down emissions from existing, new, modified or reconstructed landfills.").